OpenSILEX/docs-community-dev/docs/localInstallation.md

 ```

 **Note**<br/>
-This line is not an obligation, in default mode MongoDB runs as fork (i.e. as a deamon) but it is preffered to force it by `fork: true` for no doubt.
+This line is not an obligation, in default mode MongoDB runs as fork (i.e. as a deamon) but it is preffered to force it by `fork: true` to be sure.

-Every time you change the `mongod.conf` file, you need to restart the mongod service:
+Every time you change the `mongod.conf` file, you need to restart the `mongod` service:
 ```bash
 sudo systemctl restart mongod
 ```